stgeorgeshurstville/bulletin/_docs/song.md

 order: 2
 ---
 ## 9:30am
-1. song 1
+1. Jesus Strong and Kind
-2. song 2
+2. In Christ Alone
-3. song 3
+3. Trust and Obey
-4. All Glory be to Christ
+4. Yet Not I

 ## 4pm
 1. When I Survey